jamie-ralph/data-career-analysis/README.md

 #### Do employment variables affect salary?

-Median salaries were similar between respondents who develope professionally and those who don’t develop professionally.
-There was a small upward trend of salary ranges as organisation size increased. <br>
+There is an interesting interaction here: data analysts who are primarily professional developers have a higher median log of salary than those aren’t, but this effect is absent in the data scientist group.
+There was a very small upward trend of salary ranges as organisation size increased. <br>

 ![](README_files/figure-gfm/unnamed-chunk-5-1.png)<!-- -->